i-like-chip/i-like-chip.github.io/posts/12-Spooky-Props.md

 ### Skull Brooch

-I edited this brooch to have a flat back for better printing, and so that I could glue a magnet on the back.
-This allowed it to stick to the metal clasp on the front of my partners corset.
+I edited this pendent into a brooch by removing the loop at the top.
+I flattened the back for easier printing, and to provide a better surface to glue a magnet to.
+The magnet allows it to stick to the metal clasp on the front of my partners corset.
 Again I printed it in 2 colours to contrast the skull against the ornate shapes behind it.
 I edited the front teeth to make the fangs more prominent, and did the colour change on a layer that made it look like the skull has horns.

 ![Skull Brooch](./images/12-skull-brooch.png)